Skip to main content

 Nicosia

-Nicosia's cuisine is a blend of Greek and Turkish culinary traditions, with dishes like kleftiko and dolmades.
-The region is also known for its traditional breads and pastries.
+In Nicosia, Greek and Turkish cooking sit side by side, in dishes like kleftiko and dolmades.
+The city is also known for its traditional breads and pastries.

 Cultural Significance: